-- QA0\Pending\Other is used if the state based on the initial assessment is unclear; it requires additional QA, using QA0+ as well as possibly further checks (see Section 11.3). - QA0\Pending\Fluxcal is used if the EB is a Pass but the amplitude calibrator (which is usually also the bandpass calibrator) has no flux measurement made within the last 7 days.
-Once a flux measurement is available in the archive, these data will automatically be set to Pass. - QA0\Pending\Correct\ANTPOS is used if an antenna was used in the array which had not been fully integrated usually because the antenna positions in the observatory Telescope Monitor and Control DataBase (TMCDB) have not yet been updated after an antenna move.
+- QA0_Pending_Other is used if the state based on the initial assessment is unclear; it requires additional QA, using QA0+ imaging as well as possibly further checks (see Section 11.3). - QA0_Pending_Fluxcal is used if the EB is a Pass but the amplitude calibrator (which is usually also the bandpass calibrator) has no usable flux measurement within the last 7 days.
+Once a flux measurement is available in the archive, these data are automatically set to Pass. - QA0_Pending_Correct_ANTPOS is used if an antenna was used in the array which had not been fully integrated usually because the antenna positions in the observatory Telescope Monitor and Control DataBase (TMCDB) have not yet been updated after an antenna move.
 Once the positions are measured and updated, these data will be set to Pass.